digitalpardoe/isyncit/README.markdown

 Conclusion
 ----------
-This document is somewhat rambling for a README file, hopefully I have gotten my points across in a suitable fashion so feel free to fork, improve and reuse all the code contained within this repository.
-Hopefully at least some of the code will be helpful to new developers - perhaps even veteran developers.
+Feel free to fork, improve and reuse all the code contained within this repository.
+Hopefully, at least some of the code will be helpful to new developers - perhaps even veteran developers.

 If you find any mistakes, problems or want to get your improvements into a release feel free to contact me using the information below (or through GitHub).